jenpetsmit/jenpetsmit.github.io/docs/visuals.md

 ## Proposal to Promote a CRM SoftWare for Theater Companies

-* Goal: Increase sales of CRM software by showing the advantages of using Alliance's services.
+* Goal: Increase sales of CRM software by showing the advantages of using [Alliance Software Corporation's](https://wit.edu/directory/aspen-olmsted) services.

 <div style="display: inline-block; gap: 10px;">